Dane-Jin/Analyst_Porfolio_Projects/README.md

-# This is Hyun Suk Jin's analyst portfolio project with using SQL, Python and Power BI
+# This is Hyun Suk Jin's Sales analysis portfolio project with using MSSQl and Power BI.
+If you want to see the visualized Power BI dashboard, please download Sales dashboard.pbix file.
+Specidic information is stated in Sales analysis report pdf file.